Hadrian767-UT/UT-mobile-basetools/PORTING.md

 Now, backing again for porting methods!

 Now that u have the data.win, with the UndertaleModTool opened, click in "File -> Open" (in the top left corner) or click "Ctrl + O"!

+Select your data.win location

+And wait the data.win being loaded.

+If u have some error in load, open an [issue](https://github.com/UnderminersTeam/UndertaleModTool/issues) and follow the steps showed in hour of create an issue.

+Well, with all done, lets tro the steps.

+## Step One: Optimization (not mandatory)